Selection Rule for Topological Amplifiers in Bogoliubov de Gennes Systems: Hamiltonian for a BdG extension of a spinful Haldane model

 which describes the quadratic Zeeman shifts for spinor condensates which can be generated by external magnetic fields \cite{stamperKurn2013RevModPhys.85.1191} or by microwave fields \cite{gerbier2006PhysRevA.73.041602} where $\xi_{\vb{i}}$ is $+1$ for sites on sublattice $A$ and $-1$ for sites on sublattice $B$.

-As in \cite{galilo15PhysRevLett.115.245302}, the onsite potential initially supports a polar condensate where all atoms are condensed to the $\ket{S=1,m=0}$ spin mode and are assumed to be uniformly distributed in space.
+As in \cite{galilo15PhysRevLett.115.245302}, the onsite potential initially supports a polar condensate where all atoms are condensed to the $\ket{S=1,M=0}$ spin mode and are assumed to be uniformly distributed in space.
 We then apply a quench process, which abruptly changes the onsite potential.
 Previously, spin-1 condensates were quenched to demonstrate intriguing nonequilibrium dynamics \cite{leslie2009PhysRevA.79.043631,lamacraft2007PhysRevLett.98.160404,stamperKurn2013RevModPhys.85.1191}.
 We characterize this uniform polar condensate with a filling factor $n_B$ for condensed bosons and a chemical potential $\mu=-3t_1 + c_0 n_B$ at which the energy per lattice site is minimized.
 We note that such a polar state is energetically favored as long as $q'$ is set to a sufficiently large positive value.

-Following the usual practice (see, for example, \cite{kain2014PhysRevA.90.063626}), we apply the Bogoliubov perturbation ansatz to the post-quench Hamiltonian where the system parameters are fixed at their quenched values.
-When expanded up to second order in $\hat{b}_{\vb{j}}$ = $\hat{b}'_{\vb{j}} - (0,\sqrt{n_B},0)$, which are the field operators describing quantum fluctuations on top of the condensate, we find the post-quench Hamiltonian to be block diagonal, where
+Following the usual practice (see, for example, \cite{kain2014PhysRevA.90.063626}), we apply the Bogoliubov perturbation ansatz to the postquench Hamiltonian where the system parameters are fixed at their quenched values.
+When expanded up to second order in $\hat{b}_{\vb{j}}$ = $\hat{b}'_{\vb{j}} - (0,\sqrt{n_B},0)$, which are the field operators describing quantum fluctuations on top of the condensate, we find the postquench Hamiltonian to be block diagonal, where

-is the Hamiltonian in the pseudo spin-$1/2$ space $(\ket{\uparrow}\equiv \ket{S=1,m=+1}, \ket{\downarrow} \equiv \ket{S=1,m=-1})$, where $s_{x,y,z}$ and $s_0$ are the Pauli and identity matrices in spin space and
+is the Hamiltonian in the pseudo spin-$1/2$ space $(\ket{\uparrow}\equiv \ket{S=1,M=+1}, \ket{\downarrow} \equiv \ket{S=1,M=-1})$, where $s_{x,y,z}$ and $s_0$ are the Pauli and identity matrices in spin space and

 As can be seen, without pairing terms, $\hat{H}_{1/2}$ in Eq. (\ref{eq:H_half}) represents the spinful (doubled) Haldane model.
 Thus, with pairing terms, it describes what we call a BdG extension of spinful Haldane model.
-Note that we have used lowercase $s$ instead of capital $S$ to distinguish between spin-$1/2$ and spin-$1$ systems.
-In Eq. (\ref{eq:total H in position}), $\hat{H}_0$ (which we have not shown) is the Hamiltonian for the $\ket{S=1,m=0}$ component which always has a stable spectrum (for weak $c_0$) and is not affected by the quench.
+Note that we have used a lowercase $s$ instead of capital $S$ to distinguish between spin-$1/2$ and spin-$1$ systems.
+In Eq. (\ref{eq:total H in position}), $\hat{H}_0$ (which we have not shown) is the Hamiltonian for the $\ket{S=1,M=0}$ component which always has a stable spectrum (for weak $c_0$) and is not affected by the quench.

 We focus exclusively on the spin-$1/2$ system in a honeycomb lattice.
 We assume a stripe geometry with open boundaries along $y$ and periodic (zigzag) boundaries along $x$.
 We apply a partial Fourier transformation along $x$,